 Digital selling is fast becoming the best way to sell in today’s market.
 Customers don’t want to be bombarded with sales pitches anymore.
 They want a more personalized approach and this is exactly what digital selling does.
 It makes it easier for sales and marketing to identify and nurture leads through platforms like social media.

-Facebook and Twitter are definitely useful from a digital selling point of view, but one of the most beneficial social media platforms for salespeople today is LinkedIn.
-An often under-utilized platform, LinkedIn is a more professional social network than Facebook or Twitter, and is therefore more useful in generating leads and finding prospects.
+Facebook and Twitter are definitely useful from a digital selling point of view.
+One of the most beneficial social media platforms for salespeople today is LinkedIn.
+An often under-utilized platform, LinkedIn is a more professional social network than Facebook or Twitter.
+Therefore, it is more useful in generating leads and finding prospects.

 Here are some tips on how best to use LinkedIn to get the most out of your digital selling efforts:

 1. Get the best out of your profile

 The first and most obvious step is to have a well-executed profile that shows you at your best.
 You want to illustrate your thought leadership in your field.
 You also want to make it as easy as possible for people to connect and engage with you.

 - Have a professional profile photo that shows you as friendly and approachable.
 This is one of the first things that potential connections will see, so make sure you look relaxed and welcoming; someone your potential customer would want to buy from.
 Having a good background photo is recommended as well, as it makes your profile stand out more.